TianZonglin/UUPhD-Thesis-Latex/README.md

 ```

-I use [WinEdt](https://www.winedt.com/) to write and maintain this project, and if you are not familiar with Latex grammar, you can use [www.uinio.com/Math/LaTex](http://www.uinio.com/Math/LaTex/) as a handlebook to write your Tex document!
+I use [WinEdt](https://www.winedt.com/) to write and maintain this project, and if you are not familiar with Latex grammar, you can use [www.uinio.com/Math/LaTex](http://www.uinio.com/Math/LaTex/) as a handbook to write your Tex document!
 Hope your thesis writing journey is happy and easy.